 Resource leveling is a technique in project management that overlooks resource allocation and resolves possible conflict arising from over-allocation.
 When project managers undertake a project, they need to plan their resources accordingly.

-This will benefit the organization without having the face conflicts and not being able to deliver on time.
+This will benefit the organization without having to face conflicts and not being able to deliver on time.
 Resource leveling is considered one of the key elements to resource management in the organization.

 Here are some of the constraints that a project manager will come across during the project execution cycle.
-The constrains a project manager will face can be categorized into three categories.
+The constraints a project manager will face can be categorized into three categories.

 Mandatory: These constraints arise due to physical limitations such as experiments.

 Discretionary: These are constraints based on preferences or decisions taken by teams.

 External: Often based on needs or desires involving a third party.

 The Process of Assigning Resources: